 Welcome to the Academic Support Center

-We support the University mission by providing instructional support to promote a learning environment in which undergraduate students may develop to their fullest potential.
+We support the university mission by providing peer tutoring, writing assistance, and instruction in the use of academic strategies to promote a learning environment where undergraduate students may develop to their fullest potential.

 Please view the following presentation with additional information regarding the services the Academic Support Center has to offer as well as to meet the staff.
 We are excited to help you meet your academic needs.
 Please note our new location.
 We are north of campus in Wood Hall next to the tennis courts where First Year Experience was located.

 Follow us on instagram(@FloridaTechASC) for academic tips, ASC course announcements, and reminders throughout the year.
 Like our Academic Support Center Facebook page and receive updates on group studies and workshops.